ArafathC/mean_copy/instructions/branch2.md

 `$http` is a core Angular service that comes with helper functions that facilitate communication with HTTP servers. `$http` takes a single argument - a configuration object - that is used to generate an HTTP request and it returns a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 Because the HTTP request is [asynchronous](http://docs.apigee.com/api-baas/asynchronous-vs-synchronous-calls), we use a promise to associate handlers with the eventual success or failure of this HTTP request.

 We need to send an HTTP request to the server to gather all of the todos in the database.
-In `mainController`, let's make an HTTP GET request:
+In `TodoController`, let's make an HTTP GET request:

 ```javascript
 $http({